openfheorg/openfhe-boolean-circuit-evaluator/README.md

 These inputs are in `examples/old_bristol_ckts`.

-Newer bristol fashion circuits will be supported soon.
+Newer bristol fashion circuits are planned to be supported soon.
 Some might work already.

-Next on the list is to support BLIF format.

 See the Todo list at the bottom of the file.